-- For point marking, ticks can be used to indicate correct answers and crosses can be used to indicate wrong answers. - For levels of response marking, the level awarded should be annotated on the script. - Other annotations will be used by examiners as agreed during standardisation, and the meaning will be understood by all examiners who marked that paper.
+- For point marking, ticks can be used to indicate correct answers and crosses can be used to indicate wrong answers.
+There is no direct relationship between ticks and marks.
+Ticks have no defined meaning for levels of response marking. - For levels of response marking, the level awarded should be annotated on the script. - Other annotations will be used by examiners as agreed during standardisation, and the meaning will be understood by all examiners who marked that paper.